Modbus#

 -H "Authorization: Bearer <user_token>" \

-# View a specific client
+View a client#

 curl -s -S -i \